Stages#

 >>> dev_random_source.disconnect_event_from(pipeline_finisher)

-Chaining Stage’s connect and disconnect#
+Chaining Stage’s Connect and Disconnect Operations#

 >>> source = flow.add_stage('Dev Data Generator')